theXYZT/pulsarbat/CONTRIBUTING.rst

 Deploying
 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+You will need the Python package `bump2version`.
+Make sure all your changes are committed (including an entry in `HISTORY.rst`).
 Then run::

 $ bumpversion patch  # possible: major / minor / patch